 There are different schools of thought on this which is why a church leadership group should discuss pros and cons of each and determine the best approach.

-Job applicants should go through the process of interviews, job testing, background checks, orientation and job training.
+Applicants should go through the process of job application, interviews, job testing, background checks, orientation and job training.
 It is important to have a structured and streamlined process to ensure new employees are screened for the best fit.
 It is far better to delay a hiring decision than to hire the wrong person – no matter how desperate the need is to fill the position!

 The hiring process should be streamlined with a structured communication process for job applicants.
 Job applicants should be considered a church customer group and should be given the courtesy of consistent and clear communication.